 For the rest of our trip, we stayed at the Silken Atlántida Santa Cruz.
 While it was cheaper, it was almost as elegant as the Iberostar.
 I loved this hotel’s rooftop terrace because it offered incredible ocean views.
 Also, our room had a hydromassage shower, and the gastro-bar served local wines and tapas.

-If you’re on a budget, the Príncipe Paz Hotel is one of the most popular and cheap accommodations.
+If you’re on a budget, the Príncipe Paz Hotel is one of the best hotels in Santa Cruz de Tenerife.
 It’s right in the historic center, so you’ll be able to easily walk to most of Santa Cruz de Tenerife’s points of interest.
 The hotel also has a restaurant with magnificent views of the plaza and a varied menu of tapas, sandwiches, and salads.

 Other important information about Santa Cruz de Tenerife